The Bankrate promise

 |Endorsement||An endorsement is an addition, modification or update that is made to an original home insurance policy.|

-What to do when your insurance claim is denied
+What to do if your insurance claim is denied